 All water line construction and installation of services and equipment shall be in conformance with the City of Tualatin Public Works Construction Code.
 In addition, whenever a property owner extends a water line, which upon completion, is intended to be dedicated to the City as part of the public water system, said extension shall be carried to the opposite property line or to such other point as determined by the City Engineer.
-Water line size shall be determined by the
+Water line size shall be determined by the City Engineer in accordance with the City's Development Code or implementing ordinances and the Public Works Constr.
+Code.

-City Engineer in accordance with the City's Development Code or implementing ordinances and the Public Works Construction Code.
+Response: Submitted plans show

-Response: Submitted plans show private domestic water services for the proposed building with a single private site fire service connection.
-General utility notes indicate work is to conform to the new building plumbing and fire codes and to the requirements of the City of Tualatin and Tualatin Valley Fire and Rescue.
+General utility notes indicate work is to conform to the current building, plumbing, and fire codes and to the requirements of the City of Tualatin and Tualatin Valley Fire and Rescue.